On the asymptotics of cubic fields ordered by general invariants: Numerical data

 \subsection{Acknowledgments}

-It is a pleasure to thank Manjul Bhargava and Robert Lemke Oliver for helpful conversations.
+It is a pleasure to thank Manjul Bhargava, Robert Lemke Oliver, Tim Santens, and Takashi Taniguchi for helpful conversations.
+We are extremely grateful to the anonymous referee for a very thorough reading and many useful suggestions.

 AS is supported by an NSERC Discovery Grant and a Sloan Research Fellowship.
 FT was partially supported by the National Science Foundation under Grant No. DMS-2101874, by the National Security Agency under Grant H98230-16-1-0051, and by grants from the Simons Foundation (Nos.~563234 and~586594).

 Finally, this project was begun at the Palmetto Number Theory Series in Columbia, SC in December 2016, hosted by Matthew Boylan, Michael Filaseta, and FT.
 We would like to thank Boylan and Filaseta for hosting, and the NSF (Grant No. DMS-1601239) and NSA (Grant No. H98230-14-1-0151) for funding the conference.